Victoria Park, Tower Hamlets: Origins

 The park was opened to the public in 1845.
 It is reminiscent of Regent's Park, having been designed by Pennethorne's teacher John Nash, and is considered by some as the finest park in the East End.
 It is bounded on two sides by canals: the Regent's Canal lies to the west, while its branch, once known as the Hertford Union Canal, runs along the southern edge of the park.
 There is a gate named after Edmund Bonner, and guarding the main entrance at Sewardstone Road are replica statues of the Dogs of Alcibiades, the originals of which stood here from 1912 to 2009 until vandalism led to their being removed, restored and rehoused elsewhere in the park.

 Two pedestrian alcoves are located at the east end of the park near the Hackney Wick war memorial where they were placed in 1860.
 They are surviving fragments of the old London Bridge, demolished in 1831, and were part of the 1760 refurbishment of the 600-year-old bridge, by Sir Robert Taylor and George Dance the Younger.
 They provided protection for pedestrians on the narrow carriageway.
-The insignia of the Bridge Association can be seen inside these alcoves, which have been Grade II listed since 1951.
+The insignia of Bridge House Estates can be seen inside these alcoves, which have been Grade II listed since 1951.

 The Lido opened in 1936 and reopened in 1952 following damage during the Second World War; it was closed in 1986 and demolished in 1990.